apptentive/apptentive-android/docs/Features.md

         }
     }
     ```
-4. In your main module's build.gradle file, add a reference to the Apptentive Android SDK :
+4. In your main module's build.gradle file, add a reference to the Apptentive Android SDK:
     ```
     dependencies {
         compile project(":apptentive-android-sdk")